-The first question I often receive when I talk about being scared of heights and bungee jumping from a 134-metre high platform hanging between two cliffs is: “Why?”.
+The first question I often receive when I talk about being scared of heights and bungee jumping from a 134-metre (440-feet) high platform hanging between two cliffs is: “Why?”.
 I did ask myself the questions many times that day.
+I didn’t just go bungy jumping to tick it off my adrenaline bucket list.
+It meant a lot more to me.

 My bungee jumping challenge in New Zealand to overcome my fear of heights